pip-services/pip-services-docs/content/en/node/memcached/lock/memcached_lock.md

 - **config**: [ConfigParams](../../../commons/config/config_params) - configuration parameters to be set.

 #### isOpen
-Checks if the component is opened.
+Checks if the component is open.

 > `public` isOpen(): boolean

-- **returns**: boolean - true if the component has been opened and false otherwise.
+- **returns**: boolean - true if the component is open and false otherwise.

 #### open
-Checks if the component is opened.
+Opens the component.

 > `public` open(correlationId: string): Promise\<void\>

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id usd to trace execution through the call chain.

 #### releaseLock
-Releases prevously acquired lock by its key.
+Releases a prevously acquired lock by its key.

 > `public` releaseLock(correlationId: string, key: string): Promise\<void\>

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
-- **key**: string - a unique lock key to release.
+- **key**: string - unique lock key to release.

 #### setReferences